thoughtbot/maybe_haskell/book/monad/bind.md

 ## Chaining

 `(>>=)` is defined as an operator because it's meant to be used infix.
-It's also given an appropriate fixity so that it can be chained together intuitively.
-The word `andThen` comes to mind again as having multiple dependent computations lends itself to an `x andThen y andThen z` nature.
+It's also given an appropriate fixity so it can be chained together intuitively.
+This is why I chose the name `andThen` for my fictitious version: it can sometimes help to read `x >>= y >>= z` as *x and-then y and-then z*.
 To see this in action, let's walk through another example.

 Suppose we are working on a system with the following functions for dealing with users' addresses and their zip codes: